EENI Global Business School

 Students, Doctorate, Master in International Business, Foreign Trade

-The Subject “Foreign Trade, Logistics and Business in Namibia” belongs to the following Programs taught by EENI Global Business School:
+The Subject “Foreign Trade, Logistics and Business in Namibia” is included within the curriculum of the following academic programs at EENI Global Business School:

 Doctorate in African Business.